Thunderbolts ***1/2

 REVIEW:

-Thunderbolts* is the newest Marvel team up movie, following the Avengers, the Guardians of the Galaxy, and the Eternals.
+Thunderbolts* is the next Marvel team up movie, following the Avengers, the Guardians of the Galaxy, and the Eternals.
 Only unlike those last two, this one features characters we already know from other movies.
 Characters who have already been established.
+And that turns out to be a pretty good thing.

-What the movie doesn’t know is how to deliver on its momentum and how to land the plane.
-You see, there are three clear acts here, and they start out good, but then get progressively worse.
-The first act is about the characters meeting.
 Valentina De La Fontane (Julia Louis Dreyfuss,) the leader who all our protagonists are working for, orders each member of the team to go to the lab headquarters of her company and kill another member who will be there at the same time.
 This is reminiscent the opening bank robbery scene in the Dark Knight, (the best scene in that movie,) where each clown-mask wearing member of the Joker’s team of bandits is tasked with killing one other member.
+It’s also similar to the Avengers fighting when they first met (Iron Man and Captain America against Thor.)
+And the thing is, with both of those movies, these early sequences definitely worked.
+So these are good models to copy and build from.

 At another point, the team has to climb up a very high elevator shaft-like tunnel.
 And since none of them can fly, they need to work together to make the climb.
-They do this by going back to back, and each one using the backs of the others for support, as their arms and legs stretch out to scale the sides of the tunnel walls.
 It’s all great.
 The escape from the building sequences last a while, and the longer they last, the more compelling and interesting the movie is.
 We start to bond with these characters, and understand them, in large part because of the way they are interacting with each other in this small, confined space.

 But our characters do get out, and that ends the first of the three acts.
 Now the team of three (Ghost, John Walker, and Yelena,) are picked up on the road by a limo-driving Red Guardian.
 Bucky shows up to destroy a convoy that comes after the group, and then he joins the team as well.
 Now we have two new members joining the others, with Red Guardian and Bucky.
 Together the group goes to New York to confront Valentina in the former Stark Tower – Avengers building.

 This is where the team fights a bunch of Valentina’s guards in the garage, and then meets Sentry, (Bob, the patient they met in the lab earlier,) who is now working due Valentina.
 Sentry looks great in the yellow and blue costume.
 All decked out.
 It’s too bad we only get to see him like this for one scene.
-If the first act is about the forming of the team, then the deck d act is about the additions to the team snd introductions.
+If the first act is about the forming of the team, then the second act is about the additions to the team character changes.
 It’s about bringing Red Guardian, Bucky, and Sentry into the fold.

-To make matters worse, they opt out of giving us action for the climax.
+The problem is that this movie opts out of giving us any real action for the climax.
 Instead they give us one of those would inside a world, hallucination-fantasy endings.
 Doctor Strange and the Multiverse of Madness did it, Wanda-Vision, the Disney plus show did it, even the Avengers Age of Ultron did it with the spells Scarlet Witch was putting on characters.
 When they go into this world, they confront and have to relive some of their darkest moments from their lives.
 It feels way too familiar and similar to other MCU endings.
 And it doesn’t work.

 Having a climax that takes place in the subconscious and in nightmares, instead of giving us action, is a huge disappointment.
 It takes the movie from something that could have been great, (that first act was terrific,) to something lousy and anti-climactic.
 All of a sudden the movie becomes okay.
 In the first act they were taking inspiration from some of the better superhero movies, and in the final act, they were taking inspiration from some of the worst ones.
 What a mistake.